Handicap In Golf: Everything You Need To Know

 The most common way players calculate their handicap, whether they use GHIN or USGA, is by scoring the number of shots taken from a designated starting point (sometimes called “zero”) over 18 holes.

 The golf player takes their scorecard and then compares it to what is considered “par” for that particular course.
 Par is the number of strokes or points a player needs to hit in order to complete 18 holes.

 The golfer then divides their score by par and arrives at what is called “their index.”
 The USGA Handicap Index is based on an arithmetic average, calculated using the best 20 out of 40 rounds over two years; while GHIN is calculated by multiplying the gross score on a course with an assigned coefficient (based on factors such as difficulty), then dividing that product by 36, and then adding back in any strokes taken during those rounds.

 The golfer’s handicap is determined based off of their index, which they can use for competitive purposes.
 For example: if your index is 20 and you are playing against someone with a handicap of 12, then the golfer’s score needs to be at least five less than their opponent in order for them to win.

 We hope this article has provided some insight into handicap in golf.
 You now have the opportunity to play competitively with your friends and family even if you do not know the game as well.
 Keep these tips in mind when playing and practicing so that you can maintain a healthy handicap score!

-For more useful information on Golf, like gear reviews, tip and tricks on improving you game and what is happening in the golf world, please visit our homepage at totallyengolfed.com.
+Also, check out golf simulators for the fastest way to improve your handicap!
+For more useful information on golf gear reviews, tip and tricks on improving you game and what is happening in the golf world, please visit our homepage at totallyengolfed.com.